Waste-Watcher/app/README.md

 # app
-Client-side android app that interacts with the Waste Watcher server.
+Client-side app that interacts with the Waste Watcher server.